EU-Canada trade deal hits resistance in Belgian fortress Wallonia

 A number, also including that of the tiny 76,000-strong German-speaking community, had not responded.

-France also stepped up its pressure on its small francophone northern neighbor by inviting Wallonia's premier Paul Magnette to talks in Paris later on Friday with his fellow Socialist, French President Francois Hollande.
+France also stepped up its pressure on its small francophone northern neighbour by inviting Wallonia's premier Paul Magnette to talks in Paris later on Friday with his fellow Socialist, French President Francois Hollande.

 By contrast, Austria ended weeks of wavering, its chancellor saying his country would not stand in the way of a deal.